Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Applications to quantum parallel search

 \subsection{Hybrid parallel search scheme}

 Theorem \ref{theorem:pr_GRK} indicates that the maximal success probability of the quantum partial search can be decomposed into two components: the probability of finding the full target state and the probability of locating a non-target state within the target block.
 This reveals that the GRK algorithm inherently retains the capability to identify the full target state.
 Motivated by this property, we can combine the outer parallel scheme with the GRK-based parallel scheme, leading to what we term the hybrid parallel search scheme. \begin{definition} Hybrid parallel search scheme: Assume that $l = n/(n-m)$ is an integer.
 Each of the $l$ QPUs executes the GRK algorithm.
 The measurement outcome of each QPU is then verified using a classical oracle to determine whether it corresponds to the target state.
+Simultaneously, the block-label qubits obtained from all QPUs are combined, and the resulting candidate string is also checked via a classical oracle to confirm whether it matches the full target state. \end{definition}

+The essential difference between the hybrid scheme and the outer parallel scheme is not the GRK operator itself, but the additional verification channel created by combining partial information from different QPUs.
+In the outer parallel scheme, a run is successful only if at least one QPU directly outputs the full target string.
+In the hybrid scheme, there is an additional possibility: even if no individual QPU outputs the full target string, the block information obtained from different QPUs may be concatenated into the correct full string and then verified by the classical oracle.
+This extra block-concatenation channel is the structural origin of the hybrid improvement.

+It is worth noting that the hybrid parallel search scheme requires that \(l\) divides \(n\); by contrast, the outer parallel scheme is completely free of this restriction.
+If implemented as explicit bitwise comparisons, the cost is \(\mathcal{O}(ln)\), which remains negligible compared with the \(\mathcal{O}(\sqrt{N})\) quantum oracle-query cost in the asymptotic comparison.

-Simultaneously, the block qubits obtained from all QPUs are combined, and the resulting composite state is also checked via a classical oracle to confirm whether it matches the full target state. \end{definition} The quantum circuit for the hybrid parallel search algorithm is essentially the same as that of the GRK‑based parallel search, with the only modification being that all qubits are measured.
+The quantum circuit for the hybrid parallel search algorithm is essentially the same as that of the GRK‑based parallel search, with the only modification being that all qubits are measured.
 As an example, for $l=2$, the corresponding quantum circuit diagram is shown below.

 The measured $n$-bit outcomes from the first or second QPUs are separately submitted to a classical oracle for verification.
 Additionally, the first half ($n/2$ bits) measured from the first QPU is combined with the second half ($n/2$ bits) measured from the second QPU, and this composite $n$-bit string is also checked via the classical oracle.